drorfromthenegev/keyboard-cop/README.md

 This is a POC for a generic protection against "Keystroke Injection" attacks.
 The program listens to the keystrokes and checks if the typing is too monotonic or to fast for a human, and then locks the computer.

+We use very simple heuristics, and in the future we could add more sophisticated heuristics.

 The values are a results of trial and error only; to make it more reliable, we need to analyze a big dataset of human typing.
 This is not a production-grade software, it has false positives, so don't use it.